joshbeard/puppet-store_xml/README.md

     In your syslog, that's likely the culprit.

+2. You may need to manually install the `builder` gem if ActiveSupport didn't.

+        $ sudo gem install builder

+    On PE, use the PE vendored `gem`:

+        $ sudo /opt/puppet/bin/gem install builder

-2. Install puppet-store_xml as a module in your Puppet master's module path.
+3. Install puppet-store_xml as a module in your Puppet master's module path.

-3. Run the Puppet agent on your master(s) to initiate `pluginsync`
+4. Run the Puppet agent on your master(s) to initiate `pluginsync`

-4. Enable the report handler by appending `store_xml` to the `reports` setting in the master's `puppet.conf` file under the `master` section.
+5. Enable the report handler by appending `store_xml` to the `reports` setting in the master's `puppet.conf` file under the `master` section.

 The XML reports will be placed in `$reportdir/xml/$host`